Required Arcadia University Undergraduate Student Health Information

 - Log in to Arcadia’s Student Health Insurance provider’s website to sign-up or waive coverage.
 Every full-time undergraduate student is charged for health insurance.
 You must either waive out of Arcadia’s coverage by providing your own insurance information or enrolling in our plan.
 More information on the plan can be found on our Health Insurance Policy page.

 - You will gain access to the Patient Portal once you have made your deposit for Arcadia.
-Once you have access, please complete the following tasks before you arrive for New Student Orientation:
+Once you have access, please complete the following tasks by August 1.

 - Upload electronic/scanned copies of your Immunization Form, Medical History Form, and Physical Form as a JPEG or PDF format.